-Her films, although varied in subject matter, share an empathetic approach to bringing overlooked and untold stories to the screen.
+Her films, although varied in subject matter, are all made with steel and heart, sharing an empathetic approach to bringing overlooked and untold stories to the screen.

 Game Of Thrones: The Last watch is her eighth feature film.